 If a pool is not cleaned regularly, the water may become murky, leading to accidents that result from people not seeing others when they jump in.
 Contaminated water may also make people sick and if a pool is not properly chlorinated, it is easy for children to pass diseases between each other.
 In the event that you take your child swimming and the water appears to be dirty, it is best to find another pool or activity rather than take a risk with your child’s health or safety.Defective Drains and Equipment At Swimming Pools

 Public swimming pools may have defective gates and fences, improperly marked shallow and deep ends and poorly designed diving boards.
-Diving board accidents can cause severe injuries to the head or spine and leave the child paralyzed.
+Diving board accidents can cause severe injuries to the head or spine and leave the person paralyzed.
 Such accidents can also lead to drowning if the child is not rescued in time.

 Defective pool drains have been known to trap people at the bottom of a pool, and if the person goes unnoticed, he or she may drown.
 Rare instances of disembowelment have occurred as well because of defective drains, and the manufacturer of the drain and the pool operator may both be liable for any injury or death that results from defective equipment.Backyard Swimming Pool Accidents in Illinois

 A serious incident is far more likely to occur at the home of a friend or neighbor compared with a similar event at a public facility.
 Most homeowners simply lack the training that is required to provide assistance when an adult or child begins to struggle in the water.
 Moreover, most back yard pools lack the ‘warning’ signage or safety equipment that larger facilities offer.

-Consequently, swimming pools at home, camps and at private clubs remain one of the most dangerous recreational options.
+Consequently, swimming pools at home, camps, apartment complexes and at private clubs remain one of the most dangerous recreational options.
 Because most of these incidents involve negligence on the part of the homeowner, there is likely insurance coverage available under the homeowner’s policy which affords a claim to be made without and direct payment from the homeowner.Legal Assistance Following a Drowning or Accident at a Swimming Pool or Lake